robertsonmcclure/robertsonmcclure.github.io/_posts/2015-08-05-a-walk-in-the-woods.md

 layout: post
 title: "a walk in the woods"
 date: 2015-08-05
+categories: personal
+description: I began and finished a book today.
+It’s been a while since I began reading a book, and even longer since I finished one.
+Today was different.
 ---

 I began and finished a book today.
 It’s been a while since I began reading a book, and even longer since I finished one.
 Today was different.
 Today I spent a ridiculous amount of time on the TTC with A Walk in the Woods by Bill Bryson.
 I have missed the small joys of reading physical books.
 The crips flick of a turning page delights my ear and the texture of paper is a tactile pleasure like none other.
 Making an exception for recent programming endeavours, it’s been years since I started and finished anything in one day.
 My backpack today contained three things: my laptop, a novel and a blank journal.
 While a laptop can run out of battery, and it did, the other two cannot.